ViralFeedback/ViralFeedback/README.md

 Deploying to a Digital Ocean droplet is handled by a Github action.
 You will need to add secrets for your instance.
 See `.github/workflows/ci.yml` for more info.

-The `contrib` folder containing example systemd services.
-Additionally, there is a `Caddyfile` used for configuring a [caddy server](https://caddyserver.com/) for serving static assets and serving as a reverse proxy for the API.
+The `contrib` folder contains example systemd services.

+Additionally, there is a `Caddyfile` used for configuring a [caddy server](https://caddyserver.com/) for serving static assets and serving as a reverse proxy for the APIs.
+NOTE: you will need to edit this file to add your domain.

+The Strapi CMS has it's own [documentation for deployments](https://strapi.io/documentation/v3.x/getting-started/deployment.html#hosting-provider-guides).